 When the strobe mode is activated, you can still operate constant on and momentary modes as normal.

-TLR 7 SUB and TLR 7A feature the same ambi toggle switches that gives the shooter better control with the firing hand and the support hand.
+Both TLR 7 SUB and TLR 7A have the same switches that are easy for shooters to use with either hand.

-This is actually the biggest upgrade in the TLR 7A from the original TLR 7, and we are happy to see it on the TLR 7 Sub.
+The toggle switch is the main improvement in the TLR 7A from the original TLR 7, and it's great to see the same on the TLR 7 Sub.

 Mount & Rail Keys